Mazzorbo

 Mazzorbo is one of various islands in the northern part of the Lagoon of Venice.
-Like the other islands in this part of the lagoon, it was the site one of the earliest settlements in the lagoon which predated the development of Venice.
+Like the other islands in this part of the lagoon, it was the site of one of the earliest settlements in the lagoon which predated the development of Venice.
 However, these islands then declined and were eventually abandoned.
 In the 1980s the architect Giancarlo De Carlo built a brightly coloured residential neighbourhood to help to repopulate Mazzorbo.
 In 2019 its population was 256.
 It is linked to Burano by a wooden bridge.
 It was once an important trading centre but is now known for its vineyards and orchards.
 Its main attraction is the fourteenth century church of Santa Caterina.

 Geography

 Mazzorbo is situated next to the island of Burano, to its north, to which it is linked by a bridge, and to the west of the island of Torcello.
 It lies to the north of the palude di Santa Caterina marsh and to the west of the palude del Monte marsh.
 The canals around the island are the Canale Borgogni and Canale di Burano channels to the west, the Canale Scomerzera di Mazzorbo channel (the western end of which separates it from Burano) to the south, the Canale Santa Caterina channel (which separates it from the Santa Caterina island) to the east and the Canale di Mazzorbo channel to the north.
 The latter separates Mazzorbo from the larger Mazzorbetto island.
-Mazzorbo is linked to the island of Murano and the central part of the lagoon by the Canale Scomerzera di San Giacomo canal.
+Mazzorbo is linked to the island of Murano and the central part of the lagoon by the Canale Scomenzera di San Giacomo canal.

 Mazzorbo is part of a group of four islands.
 To its west there is the island of Santa Caterina to which Mazzorbo is separated by the Santa Caterina channel.
 The two islands are connected by two bridges.
 The Santa Caterina island was split into two in 1928 when an extension of the Canale di Mazzorbo channel (the Santa Margherita canal) was dug to connect Mazzorbo’s northern shore to the Canale Scomerzera San Giacomo canal.
 To the north there is Mazzorbetto, which is separated by the some-60 m wide Canale di Mazzorbo channel.
 Although in Italian Mazzorbetto sounds like “little Mazzorbo,” it is the largest island of the group.